- 14 Apr, 2023

 Protect your head:

-Injuries to the head can increase the risk of brain tumors.
-It is important to wear appropriate protective gear when participating in sports or engaging in activities that may result in head injuries.
-This can include helmets when cycling or skiing, and headgear when playing contact sports such as football or hockey.
+Head injuries raise the risk of brain tumors.
+Wear proper protective gear during sports or activities prone to head injuries.
+This means helmets for cycling or skiing and headgear for contact sports like football or hockey.

 Avoid exposure to radiation: